Back

 If you're applying for permission under permitted development (or under 'general consent'), CIL is still payable.
 Use 'Form 5: Notice of Chargeable Development' before work starts.
 The only exemption is when the new build floorspace is less than 100 square metres and does not include a dwelling.

-Stage 2: Paying for CIL after permission is granted
+Stage 2: After permission is granted

 If you withdraw or need to transfer CIL liability, use: